 Built along a hillside with incredible views, the sophisticated capital Kigali is a remarkably safe city to explore.
 Kigali has a number of terrific places to stay including the luxury five-star Kigali Serena on the stylish Rue de Revolution and the family-run serene garden hotel, Chez Lando.
 A visit to the Genocide Memorial Centre is a powerful and heart-wrenching experience but important to remember the tragedies which happened not too long ago and to appreciate how much the country has recovered.
 Located in the heart of the country, Kigali is the gateway to your wildlife destinations in the north and south, a couple of days spent here a brilliant introduction to the country.

 Travel to the north of the country and to the home of half of the world’s wild gorilla population, Parc National des Volcans.
 Be prepared to trek up to altitudes of 3,000km and for five hours a day through thick vegetation, mud and regular rain showers.
 But encountering a troop, watching these rare, captivating gentle giants in the peaceful atmosphere of the jungle is a truly outstanding reward for your hard work.
-By no means a spontaneous or bargain holiday, with permits costing $750 and selling out months in advance, it’s all worth it when face-to-face with the gorillas building their nest for a midday rest, collecting fruit and cuddling their young.
+By no means a spontaneous or bargain holiday, with permits costing $1,500 and selling out some time in advance, it’s all worth it when face-to-face with the gorillas building their nest for a midday rest, collecting fruit and cuddling their young.

 The small size of the country comes in handy when travelling from the Parc National des Volcans in the north down to the Nyungwe National Park in the south.
 Driving along Lake Kivu, the freshwater lake separating Rwanda and Democratic Republic of Congo, is a wonderful way to experience everyday Rwandan life.
 You’ll be captivated by both the people and the countryside as you weave through the hills and mountains on the eucalyptus lined roads, passing smiling villagers and children shouting ‘Abuzungu!’